 In the Shenandoah Valley Gallery, objects, multi-media presentations, and dioramas explore the sweep of Valley history, and two additional rooms display changing exhibitions highlighting the Valley’s decorative arts.

-The Founders Gallery presents rotating exhibitions featuring objects from the impressive collection of European and American fine and decorative arts assembled by MSV benefactor Julian Wood Glass Jr. (1910–1992).
+The Founders Gallery presents rotating exhibitions featuring objects from the MSV Shenandoah Valley Collection and the collection acquired by MSV benefactor Julian Wood Glass Jr.